Great Golf Courses of Australia

 Strategically situated along Melbourne’s Sandbelt, the beautifully manicured fairways of Kingston Heath Golf Club have earned the course an enviable reputation for superb conditioning year in, year out.
 The 18-hole course has plenty to challenge every level of golfer, with clever use of dips and hollows, along with bunkering and unforgiving grass, tea tree and sandy scrapes.
 Kingston Heath’s greens have gone on to host many national and international golfing events, including the Australian Open, Australian Masters and the Women's Australian Open.

-Australian ranking: 2
+Australian ranking: 2 (Australian Golf Digest)

 The National Golf Club

 Located at Cape Schanck on the spectacular Mornington Peninsula, just a short drive from Melbourne, The National Golf Club and its three Signature 18-hole courses is widely recognised as one of the best pieces of golfing real estate in the country.
-It consists of The Old Course, the Moonah Course and the Gunamatta Course, which has recently undergone some architectural changes by leading American golf architect, Tom Doak.
+It consists of The Old Course, the Moonah Course and the Gunnamatta Course, which has recently undergone some architectural changes by leading American golf architect, Tom Doak.
 Together these courses deliver 54 holes of golfing heaven, each with their own unique design aspects and challenges.
 With the club’s close proximity to vineyards and beaches of the local area, you’ll need to set aside more than a day to truly experience these spectacular courses along with the experiences of the Mornington Peninsula.

 The Victoria Golf Club